Skip to main content

 • Explain how variation groups work with categories.

-• Explain how Salesforce B2C Commerce handles attribute property inheritance for variation groups.
+• Explain how Salesforce Agentforce Commerce for B2C handles attribute property inheritance for variation groups.

 • Explain how search results appear when slicing is enabled.

-Brandon learned in the previous unit that he can create a base product with multiple variations.
+You learned in the previous unit that you can create a base product with multiple variations.
 So what happens when a shopper searches for a product, say, a sweatshirt?
 What do they see?
-Well that depends on how Brandon configures variation groups and slicing.
+Well that depends on how youconfigure variation groups and slicing.

-Shoppers can see a single item with an image that represents all the variations, or they can see each variation, each with its own image.
+With Agentforce Commerce for B2C you can configure product variations search results to show shoppers a single item with an image that represents all the variations, or they see each variation, each with its own image.
 The image that displays with a product as a result of a search or category navigation is called a swatch.
 A swatch is typically a small image of a color or a texture from which shoppers can select.

 red, green, and blue squares